crodriguez1a/inver-synth/README.md

 # inver-synth
 > A Python implementation of the [InverSynth](https://arxiv.org/abs/1812.06349) method (Barkan, Tsiris, Koenigstein, Katz)

-**A pre-cursor**

-This implementation is a work in process.
-Contributions are welcome.
+*NOTE: This implementation is a work in process.
+Contributions are welcome.*

 **Generating a Training Set from Raw Audio**